Mazor X Stealth Edition

 Robotic Guidance System for Spinal Surgery

-The Mazor X™ robotic guidance system combines advanced software, robotic technology, and instrumentation to help you to deliver high-quality care and supports your commitment to more predictable surgical procedures.
+The Mazor X™ Stealth Edition robotic guidance platform combines advanced software, robotic technology, navigation, and instrumentation to help you to deliver high-quality care and supports your commitment to accurate and precise trajectory guidance for your surgical procedures.
+We give you the algorithm to look beyond individual pedicles to construct design and provide you with cutting-edge robotic and navigation technology to achieve your surgical goals.

 We believe technology has the power to improve lives.
-That's why we are continually innovating to bring you the latest in spine surgical imaging, navigation, and robotic technology, as well as implant therapies.
+That's why we are continually innovating to bring you the latest in spine surgical imaging, navigation, robotic technology, and implant therapies.

-The Mazor X robotic guidance system is indicated for precise positioning of surgical instruments or spinal implants during general spine surgery.
-It may be used in open, minimally invasive, or percutaneous procedures.
+The Mazor X is indicated for precise positioning of surgical instruments or spinal implants during general spinal and brain surgery.
+It may be used in either open or minimally invasive or percutaneous procedures.

 Proactively plan while achieving stability and accuracy